tshauck/yeyo/README.md

   * Version bumping, see: $ yeyo bump --help

 Options:
   --starting-version TEXT     The version to start with.
   -f, --files TEXT            The list of files to add to the config at the
                               outset.
+  -t, --tag-template TEXT     A jinja2 templated string that will be used for
+                              git tags.
+  -c, --commit-template TEXT  A jinja2 templated string that will be used for
+                              git commits.
   --help                      Show this message and exit.
 ```

 ### Command: version